 It was the winter of 2016, and we were burned out.
-I mean, every single staff member at eLeaP was working hard to wrap up the 4th quarter and close out the year.
+Every staff member at eLeaP was working hard to wrap up the 4th quarter and close out the year.
 We were all busy.
 But that was just the problem.
-We were all busy doing busy stuff, and none of it or very little of it actually mattered.
+We were all busy doing busy stuff, and none of it or very little of it mattered.
 Our sales were anemic at best.
 Our tech support was so-so.
-Our product roadmap was frankly pathetic as we had great ideas, but we were just spinning our wheels.
+Our product roadmap was frankly pathetic as we had great ideas but were spinning our wheels.
 We had to find a better way.
+Explore how eLeaP®’s Performance Management Platform can simplify evaluations, boost productivity, and drive measurable results.

 Why we switched to an agile way of working - Weekly Status

-If this describes your workplace or team, don’t worry; it can get better.
+If this describes your workplace or team, it can improve.
 As president, it is my job to turn things around fast.
-I really didn’t want to discourage team members from being creative.
-They were working hard – on pet projects, on what they thought was important, and frankly, what I might have said to work on.
-So the problem wasn’t all on them.
-The problem simply was that there just was no transparency or even a way to measure our progress.
-However, even more, fundamental than that was the fact that what we were working on didn’t mesh with what we should have been working on.
+I didn’t want to discourage team members from being creative.
+They were working hard – on pet projects, what they thought was necessary, and what I might have said to work on.
+So the problem wasn’t on them.
+The problem was that there was no transparency or way to measure our progress.
+However, even more fundamental than that was that what we were working on wasn’t what we should have been working on.
 The alignment of individual objectives, goals, and projects did not jell with what, as an organization, we really should be paying attention to.

-So like any good CEO, I asked our CFO to find us a solution.
-Well, it turns out that she was feeling a similar disconnect and searched for what she thought would be a panacea for our ailment.
-This tool helped us understand the concept of Objectives and Key Results or OKRs.
+Like any good CEO, I asked our CFO to find a solution.
+She was feeling a similar disconnect and searched for what she thought would be a panacea for our ailment.
+This tool helped us understand the concept of Objectives and Key Results, or OKRs.
 Here’s a quick primer on OKRs.
-Some trace OKRs to 1954, but they got popularized in tech when Google’s founders, Larry and Sergey, incorporated them into their young company in 1999.
+Some trace OKRs to 1954, but they became popular in tech when Google, Larry, and Sergey incorporated them into their young company in 1999.

-Now some of the concepts of OKRs really weren’t new to us.
+Now, some of the concepts of OKRs weren’t new to us.
 We had just stopped doing them, and when we attempted to resurrect the practice, we ended up half arsing it.
-We didn’t stick with the simple but critical parts of the weekly planning meeting and the weekly review meeting.
-These concepts come from agile methodologies, the weekly sprint where cycles are broken down into weekly cadences made up of planning at the beginning of the week and reviewing at the end of each week.
+We didn’t deal with the simple but critical parts of the weekly planning and review meetings.
+These concepts come from agile methodologies, the weekly sprint where cycles are broken down into weekly cadences made up of planning at the beginning and reviewing at the end of each week.

 Weekly Status - Dashboard